aalu1418/rocket-design-challenge/README.md

 The density and yield strength are set as constants because if they are included in the optimization problem, the algorithm would push the parameters to the lowest possible density and the highest possible yield strength to minimize the weight of tanks.

 In this case, the cone and tanks are assumed to be made of carbon fiber following the average spec values found [here](http://www.matweb.com/search/datasheet_print.aspx?matguid=39e40851fc164b6c9bda29d798bf3726).
+Carbon fiber is a material with high yield strength and low density as compared to most metals; however, it can potentially be more difficult to manufacture well due to various factors such as the epoxy bonding structure, thread directions, imperfections, etc.

 ## Constraints
 To match the constraints provided in the problem, and also the format needed to use scipy minimize the following constraint equations are used: